Greece › Mykonos › Hotels › Mykonos Town

 Bluetopia Suites – Midrange

-Lovely, boutique hotel in the heart of Little Venice, featuring balconies perched right over the sea with direct sunset and windmill views from all but 1 room.
-Suites all boast private balconies and hydromassage showers; some add steam rooms.
-Though Bluetopia is just steps from the wildest bars and clubs, the hotel offers restful sleep thanks to its soundproofed windows.
+Lovely boutique hotel in the heart of Little Venice, featuring balconies perched right over the sea with direct sunset views.
+Though Bluetopia is just steps from the wildest bars and clubs, the hotel offers restful sleep thanks to effective soundproofing.
 (Hotel phone: +30 22890 24034)

 Mykonos Town Suites – Midrange

-Fantastic studio, one, and two-bedroom apartments all with private terraces and either full kitchens or kitchenettes.
-This urban oasis is set in a quiet but central quarter of Chora known as Fournakia (little oven) and is accessible to everything yet peaceful inside its gates and gardens.
+Fantastic studio, one, and two-bedroom apartments all with private terraces and kitchenettes.
+This urban oasis is set in a quiet but central quarter of Chora known as Fournakia.
+It is accessible to everything yet peaceful inside its gates.
+Great for families or longer stays.
 (Hotel phone: +30 21033 06012)

 Wonderful, friendly hotel in Little Venice near the windmills and Fabrika bus station.
-Rooms range from 20 to 40 sqm, sleeping up to 3; all but 2 have private balconies or patios.
-Amenities include a lobby bar, a complimentary breakfast buffet, and a small gym and sauna, added in a recent renovation.
+Most rooms have private balconies.
+Amenities include a lobby bar, a complimentary breakfast buffet, and a small gym.
+One of the best values in this prime location.
 (Hotel phone: +30 22890 24203)

 Matina Hotel – Budget